mohdaadilf/Bulk-IP-Reputation-Checker/readme.md

 }
 ```
 Please adjust the script and configurations according to your requirements and ensure compliance with all relevant terms of service.

+#### Improvements to be made
+- Failover/Continuation of code even when one Tool fails
+- ASync requests, maybe?!
+- IPQS improvements